rigup/ephemeral-iam/README.md

 > [security considerations document](docs/security_considerations.md).

 ## Conceptual Overview
-This section explains the basic process that happens when running the `eiam assumePrivileges` command.
+This section explains the basic process that happens when running the `eiam assume-privileges` command.

 Ephemeral IAM uses the `projects.serviceAccounts.generateAccessToken` method to generate OAuth 2.0 tokens for service accounts which are then used in subsequent API calls.
-When a user runs the `assumePrivileges` command, `eiam` makes a call to generate an OAuth 2.0 token for the specified service account that expires in 10 minutes.
+When a user runs the `assume-privileges` command, `eiam` makes a call to generate an OAuth 2.0 token for the specified service account that expires in 10 minutes.